UtkarshBehre/thezenfunds/README.md

 # thezenfunds
-All files for www.thezenfunds.com website building
+All files that are used in the making of www.thezenfunds.com are here.